-Credits: 1 CSC 331 Analysis of Algorithms Advanced topics and problems in analyzing algorithms.
+CSC 331 Analysis of Algorithms Advanced topics and problems in analyzing algorithms.
 Algorithms involving structures such as sequences, sets, and graphs, and topics such as geometric and numeric algorithms.
 An introduction to the question of P=NP and NP-Complete problems.
 Parallel algorithms.
-This course is offered in the spring semester, 2007-2008 and alternate years.
+This course is offered in the spring semester, 2009-2010 and alternate years.
 Prerequisites: Computer Science 112 and Mathematics 108 or 219.
+Credits: 1 CSC 337 Introduction to Numerical Analysis (MAT 337) Advanced-This course will address topics such as numerical solution of non-linear equations in one variable, interpolation, approximation, differentiation, integration, difference equations, differential equations and their applications, boundary value problems, linear systems, matrices, and optimization.
+This course is offered in the fall semester, 2008-2009 and alternate years.
+Prerequisite: Consent of instructor.
 Credits: 1 CSC 338 Topics in Computational Mathematics (MAT 338) A course to develop mathematical and computational techniques in areas of mathematics or interdisciplinary study in which computation plays a central and essential role.
 Topics vary by semester but may include computational geometry, computer algebra, scientific computing, and symbolic computation.
-This course is offered in the fall semester, 2007-2008 and alternate years.
+This course is offered in the fall semester, 2009-2010 and alternate years.
 Advanced.
 Prerequisite: Computer Science 111.